Assisted Living & Hospice

 The hospice team works with the patient, their loved ones and the ALF to develop an individualized plan of care to best meet the patient’s needs.
-This plan will include the members of the team that will provide care, the frequency of their visits and the care that will be provided.
+This plan will include all members of the team that will provide care, the frequency of their visits and the care that will be provided.
 The hospice team has regular meetings to discuss each patient and their plan of care.
 Please let them know if you would like to participate in these meetings.

 Once an evaluation is requested, a member of our team will contact you to determine a convenient time for us to meet you at the Assisted Living Facility.
 We have staff available to meet with you seven days a week.
 Our hospice representative will provide detailed information about the hospice philosophy and care and will answer any questions you have.
 A Registered Nurse will review your medical history, medications and conduct a physical examination.
 Our team can complete all of these steps as quickly as you and your physician prefer – often in a matter of a few hours.

-Recent studies have found that while 65% of patients die within one year of entering a nursing home, over 50% of patients die within the first six months of nursing home care.
+Recent studies have found that while 65% of patients die within one year of entering a nursing home, and over 50% of patients die within the first six months of nursing home care.

 Hospice care is an ideal partner to the nursing home to address and meet these important end-of-life needs.
 Our mission is to provide compassionate care that is focused on the patient’s quality of life.
 Hospice strives to keep the patient comfortable and their loved ones informed.
-We are committed to identifying and addressing the needs that the patient and their loved ones identify as most important for THEM!
+We are committed to identifying and addressing the needs that the patient and their loved ones identify as most important for them!